sarimurrab/100-Days-Of-ML/README.md

 # 100-Days-Of-ML
-Accep the challenge to Learn
+Accept the challenge to Learn